xiaoqshou/xuyongjiande.github.io/_posts/python/2014-05-18-Python-BuildIn-structure.md

 IndexError:list index out of range
 ```

-What makes Python more easier is the list can be changed in a elegant way.
+What makes Python more easier is the list can be changed in an elegant way.

 ```
 >>> names.append("tom")